 1. Systems employed in the architect's management functions.
 2. Systems thinking, PERT, C.P.M., multi-activity charting, time/cost relationships, budgeting and other resources allocation systems.
 3. Management of the design and documentation processes; computer applications in architectural management.
 4. Introduction to building finance, feasibility, discounting, acquisition of finance, interest rates, long-term and short-term money, capital cost, operational costs, maintenance costs, the effects of these considerations on 'design' decision-making.
-5. Development applications, procedures and appeals, building applications, procedures and appeals.
+5. Development applications, procedures and appeals.
 6. Tendering or negotiating for the contract sum.
 7. Seminars and assignments.